jbfink/codercamp2012/arduino/01_slide.md

 * Chip is non-proprietary
 * Schematics are open...
 * ...so there are *lots* of clones
+* *Name* is trademarked.

 .notes This is intentional.
 Jillion billion clones, yet Arduino still in business, still makes money.
 Show your clone if you brought it.
 Note that Arduinos are around $25-$30 from digikey.